2025 Internship Opportunities

 Term: Summer, May- August

-Objectives: The selected intern can choose from four different positions within the organization based on their interests and the skills they wish to enhance and develop.
+Interns can select from four different positions within the organization based on their personal interests and the skills they wish to enhance and develop.
+This hands-on opportunity takes place in Green Chimneys' enriched and supportive environment, where students receive individualized therapeutic education and clinical services.

 Tasks and Responsibilities